 A regulated blockchain enjoys all the benefits of decentralization:

-It does that by organizing the distributed network of participants into three levels: government, business and society (individuals).
+L3COS organises the distributed network of participants into three levels: government, business and society (individuals).
 At each of these levels, a respective consensus mechanism logically unifies the participants.
 These mechanisms are proof of government (PoGvt), Delegated Proof of Stake (DLPoS) and Proof of Storage (PoST).

-Another concern is the emergence of stablecoins.
+Another concern is the more recent emergence of stablecoins.

 However, stablecoins pose a threat to national financial stability for the following reasons:

 There are many types of blockchains out there.
-The introduction of a regulated blockchain will not automatically make all other blockchains obsolete.
+The introduction of a regulated blockchain will however not automatically make all other blockchains obsolete.